 We’re all trying to help people change.
 Yet, changes are too few and too slow.
 The biggest reason is we’re focused on the wrong thing.
 By moving conversations from WHAT, the behaviors, to WHY, the meaning underneath those behaviors, we can see real change.
 Here’s how.

 I worked with a group of CEOs to help them move from micromanaging to a more developmental approach with their teams.
 Five minutes into my workshop, one CEO become a bit animated.
 “If we hired qualified people, I wouldn’t have to develop them,” he said.
 “I don’t have time for this!”

 I asked the CEO, “How often does someone on your team ask for your opinion or help?”

 “Several times a day,” he replied.

-“Why do they keep coming back to you?”
+“What reasons keep them coming back to you?”

 “Because I know how it should be done.
 They either don’t know or don’t have the confidence to do it,” the CEO said, justifying his behavior.